japopra/Text2Lip/Text2LipDoc.md

     - text: String of phonemes to display.
     - options: [Optional] object containing any sentence configuration parameters the user desires
         + phT : Float32Array, duration (seconds) of each phoneme.
 Overrides sentT.
 This duration will be used as the time it takes to transition from phoneme-1 to this phoneme.
         + sentT : Number, duration (seconds) of whole sentence.
-Overrides default speed.
+Overrides speed.
 Delay not included.
         + speed: Number, phonemes/s of the whole string.
 Overrides default speed.
         + phInt : Float32Array, intensity of each phoneme.
 Overrides sentInt.
         + sentInt : Number, intensity of the entire sentence.
 Overrides default intensity